Chinmaya-J-Jena/der_load_flow_IEEE33bus/README.md

 Load flow and 24-hour quasi-static time-series simulation of a radial distribution network with integrated PV generation, Battery Energy Storage (BESS), and EV charging, implemented in Python using pandapower.
-Results cross-validated against PSS/E v33 — all 33 buses agree within 0.0001 pu.
+Results are compared against PSS/E — all 33 buses agree within 0.0001 pu.

 ---